tim-stephens/Historic-Car-Sales-in-Canada/README.md

-# Historic-Car-Sales-in-Canada
+# Historic Car Sales in Canada
-An investigation into historic car sales in Canada, and the possible reasons as to why we see fluctuations in the number of cars sold.
+This study investigated the dramatic decrease of Canadian automobile sales in the early 1980s.
+It was found that unemployment and inflation rates were significantly correlated to vehicle sales.
+Interstingly, the skyrocketing price of oil was not correlated to sales, but could be a reason why unemployment and inflation were so high.